How to Build a Data Analyst LinkedIn Profile (In 2023!)

 Bosses want to see that you have the initiative to handle projects that they can entrust you with.
 By also including powerful statistics (numbers) in your write-up, your project becomes very compelling.

 Additionally, you’ll want to make full use of the “Projects” portion to highlight your ability to create data visualizations.
-I recommend using Tableau Public, Rpubs, Rshiny, Streamlit web applications to showcase your online portfolio.
+I recommend using Tableau Public, Rpubs, Rshiny, and Streamlit web applications to showcase your online portfolio.

 As for me, as I applied some of my data analytics knowledge in my blog research process, I made sure I linked my blog post that I used Tableau dashboards.